UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/01/index.md

 Use a voltage divider.
 :::

-If you are curious, you can find the source code of the firmware running [here](https://github.com/UPB-FILS-MA/upb-fils-ma.github.io/tree/main/firmware/lab01).
+If you are curious, you can find the source code of the firmware running in the [repository](https://github.com/UPB-FILS-MA/upb-fils-ma.github.io/tree/main/firmware/lab01).

 :::danger
 Do not supply power to the microcontroller before the lab teacher checks the circuit.